figment-networks/learn-web3-dapp/markdown/pyth/PYTH_EXCHANGE.md

 **Need some help?** Check out these hints 👇

 - Remember the `Order` object and its properties.
-This is what you'll need to return here
+This is what you'll need to return here.
-- You'll definitely want to sell SOL for USDC and buy SOL with USDC
+- You'll definitely want to **sell** SOL _for_ USDC and **buy** SOL _with_ USDC
-- It's important to multiply your values by the order size
+- `orderSizeSupposedTo` is guarding against placing orders which are too large for the bot to afford, but the `orderSize` itself is what the bot will use

 Still not sure how to do this?
 No problem!
 The solution is below so you don't get stuck.